digidotcom/xbee-python/doc/examples.rst

 `````````````````````````````````

 This sample application shows how to send data in application layer (explicit)
-format asynchronously to a remote ZigBee device on the same network as the
+format asynchronously to a remote Zigbee device on the same network as the
 local one using the XBee Python Library.
 Transmitting data asynchronously means
 the execution is not blocked during the transmit request, but you cannot
 determine if the data was sent successfully.